 Soon after EMR was introduced, the very same providers understood not a lot more improvements could be introduced.
 Naturally, they came up with a solution which they called EHR.
-Although EHR fulfills many of the same things as EMR, it focuses most strongly on the individual patient.
+Although EHR fulfils many of the same things as EMR, it focuses most strongly on the individual patient.
 Multiple clinics are accessed to compile data on a particular patient in this method.
-It is evident then that health care providers can easily share information through such a method.
+It is evident then that healthcare providers can easily share information through such a method.

 - Both EHR and EMR contain the medical records of patients.

 - Both systems and software make patient records available both on cloud-based systems and on-premise.

 - Exchanging all the relevant data about a patient is enabled by both systems.

 - Relevant data can be exchanged seamlessly between systems and providers.

 - Various tools such as reporting, analytics, billing, scheduling, and many other tools are provided by both software.